PIPE (Private Investment in Public Equity)

 Also known as PIPE Deal, PIPE Offering, Private Investment in Public Equity

 A PIPE is a private placement of equity or convertible securities into a company that is already publicly traded.
-The issuer sells restricted shares (or convertible notes, preferred, or warrants) to accredited investors at a negotiated price, then files a resale registration statement so investors can later sell into the public market.
+The issuer sells restricted shares (or convertible notes, preferred, or warrants) to qualifying institutional investors at a negotiated price, then registers the shares for later resale into the public market.
+The mechanics originated in US securities practice; specifics vary by jurisdiction.

 In depth

 A PIPE solves a specific public-company problem: raise material capital fast, without the time and execution risk of a traditional follow-on.
-The issuer negotiates with a small group of institutional buyers, agrees on price and structure in private, signs purchase agreements, closes the placement under Regulation D, and then files a resale registration statement so the buyers can eventually sell the restricted shares into the public market.
+The issuer negotiates with a small group of institutional buyers, agrees on price and structure in private, signs purchase agreements, closes as a private placement under whatever exemption the local regime provides, and then files the resale registration so the buyers can eventually sell the restricted shares into the public market.

 Structure varies more than founders realize.
 The simplest version is common stock at a discount to the volume-weighted average price over the prior trading window.
 Growth-stage and biotech deals often layer in warrants alongside the common, sometimes pre-funded warrants that function as common-equivalent shares with a near-zero strike.
 Convertible preferred and convertible debt PIPEs appear when the issuer wants to defer dilution at the cost of higher coupons.

-The NVCA publishes Model PIPE Financing Documents (US Issuer and Foreign Private Issuer versions, with Pre-Funded and Common Warrant forms) that have become the closest thing to a market standard.
-Before 2022 most PIPE paper was bespoke.
+The NVCA publishes Model PIPE Financing Documents (US Issuer and Foreign Private Issuer versions, with Pre-Funded and Common Warrant forms) that have become the closest thing to a market standard for US deals.
 The model documents have shortened negotiation cycles, particularly in biotech where PIPEs anchor a large share of funding events.

 Why it matters